-A Brief History of Time is one of the best CD-ROMs I've ever come across, no less because it is based on Stephen Hawking's groundbreaking book of the same name.
+A Brief History of Time is one of the best CD-ROMs I've ever come across, no less so because it's based on Stephen Hawking's groundbreaking book of the same name.
 One of the few titles from Creative Labs' short-lived "Blasterware" multimedia division, ABHOT exemplifies how a clever use of multimedia elements can make a book more accessible and engaging to a casual reader.
-Professor Hawking's "A Brief History of Time" book is probably one of the least read best sellers of all time – not least because of it?s not easy to explain to laymen the ?heavy? subjects in astrophysics that include mind-boggling concepts such as spacetime fabric and black holes (and as an aside, in my humble opinion the most ?readable? physicist of all is Richard Feynman).
+Professor Hawking's book is probably one of the least read best sellers of all time – not least because it's not easy to explain to laymen mind-boggling topics of astrophysics, such as the spacetime fabric and black holes (and as an aside, in my humble opinion, the most readable physicist of all is Richard Feynman).
 But with this excellent multimedia CD-ROM, anyone who wants to learn about the dawn of the universe but doesn't really want to slog through 175 weighty pages can now do so at their leisure. |

-In summary, ABHOT ranks among one of the best reference CD-ROMs ever made, and one that makes a difficult subject matter more accessible to non-physicists.
-As one reviewer said, "...[just] as Hawking's book reconfigures time itself out of the linear understanding we have of it, the ROM morphs the content of the book into an intuitive, organic environment.
+In summary, ABHOT ranks among the best reference CD-ROMs ever made, and one that makes a difficult subject matter more accessible to non-physicists.
+As Mikki Halpin of CD-ROM Power said, "...[just] as Hawking's book reconfigures time itself out of the linear understanding we have of it, the ROM morphs the content of the book into an intuitive, organic environment.
 This is as close as you can come to spending a weekend or two picking one of the greatest brains of our (or anyone else's) time, meanwhile neatly avoiding any danger of a pop quiz."
-Two thumbs up, and a worthy entrant into our Hall of Belated Fame.
+Two thumbs up, and a worthy entrant into our Hall of Belated Fame.Reviewed by: Underdogs